PANCE Blueprint Musculoskeletal (8%)

 ReelDx Virtual Rounds (Septic arthritis)

-Direct bacterial invasion of joint space - most dangerous form of acute arthritis ⇒ medical emergency
+Septic arthritis is a direct bacterial invasion of joint space - a most dangerous form of acute arthritis.
+It is a medical emergency!

 • A single, swollen, warm, painful joint that is tender to palpation + constitutional symptoms (fever, sweats, myalgia, malaise, pain)